 Under HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Microsoft\Windows\CurrentVersion\Uninstall, locate and delete the installation GUID key that contains the DWORD value "DisplayName" with value data "Microsoft Application Virtualization (App-V) Server".
 This is the only key that should be deleted.

-File type associations added manually are not saved correctly
+File type associations added manually aren't saved correctly

 File type associations added to an application package manually using the Shortcuts and FTAs tab at the end of the application upgrade wizard aren't saved correctly.
 They won't be available to the App-V Client or to the Sequencer when updating the saved package again.

 Workaround: To add a file type association, open the package for modification and run the update wizard.
 During the Installation step, add the new file type association through the operating system.
-The sequencer will detect the new association in the system registry and add it to the package’s virtual registry, where it will be available to the client.
+The sequencer detects the new association in the system registry and adds it to the package’s virtual registry, where it is available to the client.

-When streaming packages in Shared Content Store (SCS) mode to a client that is also managed with AppLocker, additional data is written to the local disk.
+When streaming packages in Shared Content Store (SCS) mode to a client that is also managed with AppLocker, extra data is written to the local disk.

 To decrease the amount of data written to a client’s local disk, you can enable SCS mode on the App-V Client to stream the contents of a package on demand.
 However, if AppLocker manages an application within the package, some data might be written to the client’s local disk that wouldn't otherwise be written.

-In the Management Console Add Package dialog box, the Browse button is not available when using Chrome or Firefox
+In the Management Console Add Package dialog box, the Browse button isn't available when using Chrome or Firefox

-On the Packages page of the Management Console, if you click Add or Upgrade in the lower-right corner, the Add Package dialog box appears.
-If you're accessing the Management Console using Chrome or Firefox as your browser, you will not be able to browse to the location of the package.
+On the Packages page of the Management Console, if you select Add or Upgrade in the lower-right corner, the Add Package dialog box appears.
+If you're accessing the Management Console using Chrome or Firefox as your browser, you won't be able to browse to the location of the package.

 While pressing Shift, right-click on the package file